 Q: Does ANSI Z358.1 apply to Canada?

-A: Though the Standard is American, a number provinces including Alberta, Manitoba, New Brunswick, Newfoundland , Nova Scotia, Prince Edward Island and Saskatchewan reference it in their provincial safety regulations.
+A: Though the Standard is American, a number of provinces including Alberta, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island and Saskatchewan reference it in their provincial safety regulations.
 This standard is generally recognized as the best model available for Canadians to look to when assessing their emergency shower and eyewash equipment.

 Q: When do you need an emergency shower vs. an eyewash station?

-A: Eye/facewashes are best for situations which deal with only particulates or very low pH chemicals that will only affect the soft tissue of your eyes.
+A: Eye/facewashes are best for situations that deal with only particulates or very low pH chemicals that will only affect the soft tissue of your eyes.
 Any time you are dealing with a corrosive or skin irritant, a shower must be used.
-Showers help decontaminate PPE and provide relief for victims who come in contact with a hazardous material on their body.
+Showers help decontaminate PPE and provide relief for victims who come in contact with hazardous material on their bodies.
 Be sure to check your SDS sheets for more information on the materials you’re working with.

 Q: With the ANSI update, are existing eye/facewashes, showers and drench-hose stations also required to meet the new guidelines?